CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/CapabilityChassisUpgradeSupportMeta.md

 `func (o *CapabilityChassisUpgradeSupportMeta) UnsetSupportedModels()`

 UnsetSupportedModels ensures that no value is present for SupportedModels, not even an explicit nil
+### GetSupportedPsuModels

+`func (o *CapabilityChassisUpgradeSupportMeta) GetSupportedPsuModels() []string`

+GetSupportedPsuModels returns the SupportedPsuModels field if non-nil, zero value otherwise.

+### GetSupportedPsuModelsOk

+`func (o *CapabilityChassisUpgradeSupportMeta) GetSupportedPsuModelsOk() (*[]string, bool)`

+GetSupportedPsuModelsOk returns a tuple with the SupportedPsuModels field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSupportedPsuModels

+`func (o *CapabilityChassisUpgradeSupportMeta) SetSupportedPsuModels(v []string)`

+SetSupportedPsuModels sets SupportedPsuModels field to given value.

+### HasSupportedPsuModels

+`func (o *CapabilityChassisUpgradeSupportMeta) HasSupportedPsuModels() bool`

+HasSupportedPsuModels returns a boolean if a field has been set.

+### SetSupportedPsuModelsNil

+`func (o *CapabilityChassisUpgradeSupportMeta) SetSupportedPsuModelsNil(b bool)`

+ SetSupportedPsuModelsNil sets the value for SupportedPsuModels to be an explicit nil

+### UnsetSupportedPsuModels
+`func (o *CapabilityChassisUpgradeSupportMeta) UnsetSupportedPsuModels()`

+UnsetSupportedPsuModels ensures that no value is present for SupportedPsuModels, not even an explicit nil
+### GetSupportedXfmModels

+`func (o *CapabilityChassisUpgradeSupportMeta) GetSupportedXfmModels() []string`

+GetSupportedXfmModels returns the SupportedXfmModels field if non-nil, zero value otherwise.

+### GetSupportedXfmModelsOk

+`func (o *CapabilityChassisUpgradeSupportMeta) GetSupportedXfmModelsOk() (*[]string, bool)`

+GetSupportedXfmModelsOk returns a tuple with the SupportedXfmModels field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSupportedXfmModels

+`func (o *CapabilityChassisUpgradeSupportMeta) SetSupportedXfmModels(v []string)`

+SetSupportedXfmModels sets SupportedXfmModels field to given value.

+### HasSupportedXfmModels

+`func (o *CapabilityChassisUpgradeSupportMeta) HasSupportedXfmModels() bool`

+HasSupportedXfmModels returns a boolean if a field has been set.

+### SetSupportedXfmModelsNil

+`func (o *CapabilityChassisUpgradeSupportMeta) SetSupportedXfmModelsNil(b bool)`

+ SetSupportedXfmModelsNil sets the value for SupportedXfmModels to be an explicit nil

+### UnsetSupportedXfmModels
+`func (o *CapabilityChassisUpgradeSupportMeta) UnsetSupportedXfmModels()`

+UnsetSupportedXfmModels ensures that no value is present for SupportedXfmModels, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)